 In FY 2024, funding was added to increase the number of spay/neuter surgeries completed by ACS and partners to 44,000.

 Responsible Department: Animal Care Services

-\Decline in FY 2022 is a result of nationwide Veterinarian shortages and turnover at two ACS leased clinics.
+\Decline in FY 2022 and FY 2023 is a result of nationwide Veterinarian shortages and turnover at two ACS leased clinics

-Spay & Neuter Surgeries Performed \Due to reporting delays, Q1 is pending some partner actuals
+Note: Quarter one figures have been updated since the 3+9 Presentation 22 SAN ANTONIO 24/7 PROVIDING SERVICES/MEASURING RESULTS

-21. Average Response in Days from Initial Code Enforcement Complaint to First Inspection

-Target: Tier 1 in 2 business days; Tier 2 in 3 business days About this measure:

-This measure tracks the average number of business days it takes to respond to Tier 1 and 2 code enforcement complaints.
-Why it is important:
+AREA 3: SERVICE N EIGHBORHOODS 21.
+Average Response in Days from Initial Code ENFORCEMENT COMPLAINT TO FIRST INSPECTION Target: Tier 1 in 2 business days; Tier 2 in 3 business days This measure tracks the average number of business days it takes to respond to Tier 1 and 2 code enforcement complaints.
 Responding to cases quickly is an important indication of the level of customer service that is provided to impacted residents.
+What is being done:

 Development Services has improved in meeting their goals for responding to Tier 1 and Tier 2 code since FY 2021.
 The positive trend of conducting initial inspections of reported violations via 311 within 2 business days from the date of the report is expected to continue in FY 2024.
+Responsible Department: Development Services/Code Enforcement Key Health/Safety Issues Visual obstructions Building Unsecure structures